 Gain expertise in corporate finance, investments, banking, and international finance.
 Careers include financial analyst at a corporation, broker at an investment firm, loan officer at a bank, stock broker, insurance agent, or real estate agent.

 Bridge the gap between the business and technology sides of any organization, nurturing the alignment between technological innovation and the functional areas of the firm in order to maximize value.

-Learn about the underlying economic, political, and social trends of foreign nations and position yourself to work for companies with a multinational focus.
-This co-major must be paired with another Kelley undergraduate major.
+Learn about global economic, political, and social trends and position yourself to work for companies with a multinational focus.

 The Law, Ethics & Decision making (LEAD) co-major will make you a better decision-maker with greater awareness of the global legal environment of business and the ethical dimensions of business decisions.

 Develop your capacity to lead in diverse environments, ensuring all stakeholders are respected and included.
 The inclusive leadership skills gained through this co-major will have wide applicability, as all organizations, across industries, benefit from an inclusive culture.

 Learn how to manage organizations, such as businesses, governments, hospitals, and universities.
 You’ll be able to work in any career that benefits from an understanding of how to work with others in an organizational setting.

 Marketing encompasses all activities related to the creation, promotion, and distribution of goods and services by producers, for consumers.
 Prepare for careers in professional sales, corporate retail, marketing research, advertising, and brand management.

 Marketing encompasses all activities related to the creation, promotion, and distribution of goods and services by producers, for consumers.
 As a professional sales representative, you will provide products and services to other businesses.
 With this major, you will prepare for careers in professional sales, learning to create value for business customers and solve customer problems, as well as for opportunities in corporate retail, marketing research, advertising, and brand management.